CORPFIN 1002 - Business Finance I

 Learning & Teaching Activities

 Learning & Teaching ModesThis course will be delivered via a 2-hour lecture session and a 1-hour problem-solving tutorial sessions.
-Lectures provide students with a primary understanding and tutorials help enhance skills to put prior learning into practice.
-It is important that students spend time solving questions provided prior to attending tutorials.
+Lectures provide students with a primary understanding and tutorials help enhance enhance skills to put prior learning into practice.
+It is important that students spend time solving questions provided individually or in small groups prior to attending tutorials.

 Learning Activities Summary